Altan Khan

-Altan Khan of the Tümed (2 January 1508 – 13 January 1582; ᠠᠯᠲᠠᠨ ᠬᠠᠨ, Алтан хан; Chinese: 阿勒坦汗), whose given name was Anda (Mongolian: Алтан (Аньда); Chinese: 俺答), was the leader of the Tümed Mongols, the de facto ruler of the Right Wing, or western tribes, of the Mongols, and the first Ming Shunyi King (順義王).
-He was the grandson of Dayan Khan (1464–1543), a descendant of Kublai Khan (1215–1294), who had managed to unite a tribal league between the Khalkha Mongols in the north and the Chahars (Tsakhars) to the east.
-He later swore allegiance to Ming China and became a patron of the Gelug Tibetan Buddhists.
+Altan Khan (2 January 1508 – 13 January 1582; ᠠᠯᠲᠠᠨ ᠬᠠᠨ, Алтан хан; 阿勒坦汗), also known as Anda (俺答; Аньда), was the leader of the Tümed Mongols and the de facto ruler of the Right Wing, or western tribes, of the Mongols.
+He was the grandson of Dayan Khan (1464–1543), a descendant of Kublai Khan (1215–1294).
+Altan Khan managed to unite a tribal league between the Khalkha Mongols in the north and the Chahars (Tsakhars) to the east.
+He later swore allegiance to the Ming dynasty of China as the Shunyi prince and became a patron of the Gelug Tibetan Buddhists.

 Consolidation of power

-Borjigin Barsboladiin Altan was the second son of Bars Bolud Jinong, and a grandson of Batumongke Dayan Khan who had re-unified the Mongolian nobility in an attempt to regain the glory of the Yuan dynasty.
-Altan Khan ruled the Tümed and belonged to the Right Wing of the Mongols along with his elder brother Gün Bilig, who ruled the Ordos.
+Borjigin Barsboladiin Altan was the second son of Bars Bolud Jinong and a grandson of Dayan Khan, who had re-unified the Mongolian nobility in an attempt to regain the glory of the Yuan dynasty.
+After Dayan Khan's time, the Mongol tribes constituted six myriads (tümen), which in turn were divided into a Left Wing and a Right Wing.
+The Left Wing was ruled by the Great Khan, descendants of grandson and successor Bodi Alagh.
+The Right Wing was ruled by Altan's father, Bars Bolud, who held the position of Jinong (vice-regent).
+Altan Khan ruled the Tümed subgroup of Mongols as his ulus (patrimonial territory); the Tümed's pastures were north of the border with Shanxi, in present-day Inner Mongolia.
+Altan's elder brother, Gün Bilig, inherited the position of Jinong and ruled the Ordos Mongols.
 After Gün Bilig's death in 1542, Altan became the de facto leader of the whole of the Right Wing and was given the title, "Tösheetü Sechen Khan".

 When Bodi Alagh Khan, the Khagan of the Mongols from the Chahar, died in 1547, Altan forced Bodi Alagh's successor Darayisung Küdeng Khan to flee eastward.
 In 1551 Darayisung made a compromise with Altan in exchange for giving the title "Gegeen Khan" to him.
-Altan Khan, who controlled the Ordos tumen of the Huang He or Yellow River was well placed to keep pressure on the Chinese and the Oirat Mongols in Tibet while developing both agriculture and trade.
+Altan Khan, who controlled the Ordos tumen of the Yellow River was well placed to keep pressure on the Chinese and the Oirat Mongols in Tibet while developing both agriculture and trade.

 Altan Khan also founded the city of Köke Khota (Hohhot, meaning "The Blue City"), now the capital of the Inner Mongolia Autonomous Region of the People's Republic of China.
-There is an impressive statue of him in one of the city's main squares.